mhendrey/triton-translation-example/README.md

 ## Translate
-This is the service level Triton deployment package that combines the language identification step and the translation by SeamlessM4Tv2.
+This is the service level Triton deployment package that combines the language identification and translation steps.
 This leverages the BLS (business logic scripting) of Triton Inference Server.
+This allows us to skip the language identification step if the requestor sends in an optional parameter, src_lang, in the request.

 To start off, this is nearly a copy of the [BLS synchronized example](https://github.com/triton-inference-server/python_backend/blob/main/examples/bls/sync_model.py).